openactive/feed-normaliser/README.md

 RPDE APIs are meant to be called directly by users.
 They are:

 * `/normalised_data/all` - call to get all processed data in system.

+Publisher status information:

+* `/publishers/status`

 ## Docker for development